 Education & Work-Related Expenses

-Question: May I claim both my job-related education expenses (minus 2% of AGI) and one of the education credits on my tax return?
+Question: May I claim both my job-related education expenses (minus 2% of AGI) and an education credit on my tax return?

-- You may choose to allocate some of your expenses to the deduction and others to the credit.
+- You can choose to allocate some expenses to the deduction and others to the credit.

-- This can be desirable because a qualifying expense for one benefit may not be a qualifying expense for the other tax benefit.
-For example, the cost of course-related books ordinarily qualifies for the deduction, but not for the lifetime learning credit, unless paid to the institution as a condition of enrollment or attendance.
-For tax years 2009 – 2017, course-related books may qualify for the American opportunity tax credit.
+- This can be desirable because a qualifying expense for one benefit may not be a qualifying expense for the other.
+For example, the cost of course-related books qualifies for the deduction and for the American opportunity tax credit, but will not qualify for the lifetime learning credit, unless paid to the institution as a condition of enrollment or attendance.

 - Publication 970, Tax Benefits for Education

 - Tax Topic 513 - Work-Related Education Expenses

 - Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits)